Valentine's Day is long associated with

 Claudius ordered that he be put to death.

-Other stories suggest that Valentine may have been killed
+Other stories suggest that Valentine may have been

-for attempting to help Christians escape harsh Roman prisons
+killed for attempting to help Christians escape

-where they were often beaten and tortured.
+harsh Roman prisons where they were often beaten

 According to one legend, Valentine actually